5 Privacy Trends for 2025: What to Watch For

 Every day, we share personal information online.
 Whether we’re paying bills, connecting with friends on social media, or simply browsing websites, we’re giving pieces of our personal information away.

-And the sheer volume of shared information — coupled with rampant identity theft, data hacking, and other fraudulent activity — has prompted officials worldwide to adopt data privacy laws.
+And the sheer volume of shared information — coupled with rampant identity theft, data hacking, and other fraudulent activity — has prompted officials worldwide to adopt privacy laws.
 At their core, these laws regulate how personal information is collected, shared, and stored.

-Still, at a federal level, the U.S. lacks its own overarching data security law.
+Still, at a federal level, the U.S. lacks its own overarching security law.
 Thus, individual states are taking matters into their own hands.

 Over the last few years, several states have enacted a patchwork of privacy laws to protect consumers.
-And in 2019, lawmakers took a closer look at a long-standing New York privacy law, discovered several evolutionary gaps and inefficiencies, then worked to amend and update it.
-Today, the latest iteration is known as the SHIELD Act.
+And in 2019, lawmakers took a closer look at a long-standing New York state privacy law, discovered several evolutionary gaps and inefficiencies, then worked to amend and update it.
+Today, the latest iteration is known as the New York SHIELD Act.

 The SHIELD Act introduces significant changes to existing law: